SHIVLING ROW: Did Salman Khan HURT Religious Sentiments At Dabangg 3 Sets? Issues Clarifications!

 Planks Are Removed Already

-Salman, hurt over the controversy, came in front of the media at Maheshwar and issued a clarification.
+Salman, hurt over the controversy, met the press at Maheshwar and issued a clarification.
 According to local media reports, the Bollywood star said the wooden planks were kept on the 'Shivling' to protect it and maintain its sanctity during the shooting of the movie.
 Later, the planks were removed, he said.

 Salman has been shooting for the movie, the third instalment of the 'Dabangg' franchise, since Monday, while actress Sonakshi Sinha started shooting from Thursday.